 - Measure-Applicability Validation Course – For those unable to report the required number of PQRS measures (currently nine to earn the incentive and three to avoid the PQRS penalty), the Measure-Applicability Validation (MAV) process is applied.
 Through the MAV, CMS determines whether individual eligible professionals (EPs) or group practices have satisfactorily participated in PQRS to the best of their ability.
 Walk through this online course to learn more about the process and see if the MAV process applies to you.

-- PQRSwizard – Learn how this instructional webinar will help you get started.
-If you are an American Urological Association (AUA) member or a Practice Managers’ Network subscriber, you can log in to the group discount programs page to sign up and start using this valuable tool today.
+- PQRSwizard – View this instructional webinar to help you get started, but please note that if you attended this webinar, you will have to log in using the email that you used to register for the webinar.
+Or, you can create an account to access the presentation.
+If you are an American Urological Association (AUA) member or a Practice Managers’ Network (PMN) subscriber, you can log in to the group discount programs page to sign up and start using this valuable tool today.
 If you are not an AUA member, learn how to join and access this useful registry tool!

 - AUA Comment Letter on Core Measure Set for Urologists April 16, 2014 | PDF

 - AUA Recommended Measures for Measure Core Set April 16, 2014 | Excel